or

 Source: Courtesy of United by Blue

-Whether you need an upgrade from your monogrammed high school bookbag, or you're looking for something durable to take on your travels, there are so many options out there for sustainable backpacks.
-Here are our picks of 15 of the best brands making backpacks from a mix of recycled, earth-friendly, and vegan materials.
+Whether you need an upgrade from your monogrammed high school bookbag or you're looking for something durable to take on your travels, there are so many options out there for sustainable backpacks.
+Here are the 10 best brands making backpacks from a mix of recycled, earth-friendly, and vegan materials, according to our readers.

-The 10 winners will be announced on March 27, 2025.
+• The 10 winners of this Green Matters Approved contest are listed below.
 Read more about our Green Matters Approved contests here.

 Article continues below advertisement